Souleste/tree-view-clipboard/README.md

 Add native-like Clipboard operations to the [tree-view](https://atom.io/packages/tree-view).
 This plugin allows you to copy, cut and paste folders and files via the [tree-view](https://atom.io/packages/tree-view) context menu and [keybindings](#keybindings).

+## !Important

+Currently this package only works for windows OS.
+If you know how to develop in MacOS or Linux, please consider contributing.

 ## Copy

 You can copy tree-view selections by right-clicking them and clicking "Copy" in the context menu.
 The respective folders/files will be placed on the clipboard, ready to be pasted anywhere.